pablogonzalezginestet/stackBagg/README.md

 ![](figure/boxplot_coxph_sim2.png)

+AUCs of each algorithm relative to the AUC of the ensemble based on 500 simulated data sets under the four scenarios (A=orange, B=green, C=blue and D=violet) using all available covariates and a Cox-PH model for censoring for predicting the event of interest in the test data set.
+The horizontal line denotes the ensemble.

 ## Important Note

 The real data application in the paper relies on Swedish HIV care register (InfCareHIV) that cannot be openly shared.
 The data available on the folder fake_data is based on a fake, simulated  data that mimics the data used for the analysis.
 The R script which run the analysis of the data set is the same as the used for the analysis, but analysis results cannot be exactly reproduced.